 I watch this music video every day.
 BTS didn’t have this on their Love Yourself: Speak Yourself tour setlist at the Rose Bowl last year so I’m glad I wasn’t around to be mortally devastated, but hopefully they will bring this song back for their Map of the Soul 7 World Tour.
 Even if I could get an ounce of this song in a mashup like Taylor Swift did with “You Belong With Me,” I could live with that.
 When I say that boybands have shaped my life, I mean that.
 Boybands a cultural phenomenon that have the ability to impact at a local level and it’s all because our brain chemistry recognizes this is something we want to be part of.
 “Pied Piper” is that song.

 I have multiple playlists of BTS songs.
 I’m trying to remember them all.
 Will I ever get to a point where I can sing it back in Korean or will I just have to dance my way through their next tour?
 I’m thinking about what I would be doing right now if the pandemic hadn’t happened and I had the opportunity to hop on an airplane and see them live.
 I would go anywhere.
-Maybe it’s because the pandemic is so culturally devastating that I’m thinking about the extent I would go to feel this phenomenon as closely as possible, so if fate allows and somehow we miraculously find a cure for the pandemic, I’m going directly to a BTS concert.
+Maybe it’s because the pandemic is so devastating to pop culture that I’m thinking about the extent I would go to feel this phenomenon as closely as possible, so if fate allows and somehow we miraculously find a cure for the pandemic, I’m going directly to a BTS concert.